vishwajeetsingh01/finance_advisor_using_langgraph/README.md

     Start the Streamlit app.<br>
     streamlit run app.py<br>

-* Access the app at http://localhost:8501 in your browser.<br.>
+* Access the app at http://localhost:8501 in your browser.<br>
 ![alt text](assets/image.jpg)

 * Deactivate Virtual Environment (when done).